01-edu/registry/README.md

 tail -f log.txt
 ```

-After a moment you should see messages like this:
+After a moment, you should see some messages similar to this:

 ```log
 2021/04/08 16:20:01 docker [pull alpine:3.13.2]